Bocca Baciata (Lips That Have Been Kissed) 1859 | Oil Painting Reproduction

 Bocca Baciata is a prime example of Rosetti’s Pre-Raphaelite paintings.
 Known as the Pre-Raphaelite Brotherhood, Rossetti co-founded the movement alongside leading avant-garde creatives such as John Everett Millais, William Holman Hunt, William Michael Rossetti, and Frederic George Stephens.

-With seven members, the artists, critics, and writers prized great detailing in art.
-The painters (exemplified by Rossetti) favored intense colors and the complex compositions found in early Italian renaissance art.
+With seven members, the Pre Raphaelite artists, critics, and writers prized excellent detailing in art.
+The Pre Raphaelite painters, exemplified by Rossetti, favor intense colors combined with the complex compositions in early Italian Renaissance paintings.

-Altogether rejecting the “mechanistic” approach of the later Mannerist movement, Pre-Raphaelites focused on classical poses and elegant pictorial depictions inspired by early Renaissance masters.
+Altogether rejecting the “mechanical” approach of the later Mannerism art movement, Pre Raphaelite paintings focus on classical poses and elegant pictorial depictions inspired by early Renaissance masterpiece paintings.

-Possibly influenced by an earlier work by John Everett Millais (his Portrait of Sophie Gray), Rossetti’s Bocca Baciata radiates Pre-Raphaelite iconography.
+Possibly influenced by an earlier work by John Everett Millais and his Portrait of Sophie Gray, Rossetti’s Bocca Baciata radiates Pre-Raphaelite iconography.
 The inclusion of the apple in the bottom-left corner is particularly intriguing.
-The apple could reference original Biblical sin (depicted in the Book of Genesis), hinting at the pair’s tempestuous and often adulterous love affair.
+The apple could reference the original Biblical sin depicted in the Book of Genesis, hinting at a tempestuous and often adulterous love affair.

-Why was Lips That Have Been Kissed painted?
+Why did Dante Rossetti paint Lips That Have Been Kissed?

-George Price Boyce commissioned the painting on 23 July 1859.
-However, Rossetti’s exact reasons for painting the portrait are shrouded in mystery.
+George Price Boyce commissioned Bocca Baciata in July 1859.
+However, Rossetti’s exact reasons for painting the portrait are mysterious.

-Boyce was also a founding member of the Pre-Raphaelite brotherhood.
+George Boyce was also a founding member of the Pre-Raphaelite Brotherhood.
 As a close friend and frequent patron of Rossetti, Boyce happily lent the portrait to the Royal Academy in 1883 to further Rossetti’s name and publicity.
 Appearing in an Exhibition of Old Masters, the painting was a critical success.

-Charles Fairfax Murray later bought the painting in 1887.
-It changed hands several times after that, purchased by Mrs. Edward Brandegee and later passed onto her son-in-law James Lawrence.
+Charles Fairfax Murray later purchased the painting in 1887.
+Dante Gabriele Rossetti’s famous painting changed hands several times after that.
+Mrs. Edward Brandegee purchased it and later passed it on to her son-in-law, James Lawrence.

-Lawrence donated the portrait in his will to the Museum of Fine Arts, Boston, USA.
-The painting remains proudly displayed in their fine art collection to this day.
+Lawrence donated the portrait in his Will to the Museum of Fine Arts, Boston, USA.
+To this day, they proudly display the painting in their fine art collection.

-Buy fine art reproductions of pre raphelite paintings by Dante Gabriel Rossetti and other famous portrait painters.
+Discover fine art reproductions for sale of Pre Raphaelite paintings by Dante Gabriel Rossetti and other Pre Raphaelite artists.

 We offer a 100% money back guarantee or replacement service.
 If for any reason you are dissatisfied with your painting please contact us within 7 days of receipt, advising the reason you are unhappy and we will provide you with all the information you need for its return or replacement.